getflytrap/.github/profile/README.md

 - **CLI Tool:** Simplify infrastructure management with a Flytrap command-line interface.
 - **Breadcrumbs:** Provide contextual event logs for more efficient debugging.
 - **AI Integration:** Get intelligent recommendations for faster error resolution.

+## 📄 Licensing

+All repositories within this organization are licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Each project includes a `LICENSE` file in its root directory outlining the terms of use.

 *Flytrap: Streamlined Error Monitoring for Developers.*